 Where the special educational provision required to meet the child cannot reasonably be provided from within the resources normally available to the school, the school, in consultation with parents, will consider requesting an Educational Health and Care Plan.
 To inform the decision to begin the EHCP process the SENDCo will meet with parents and specialist agencies to agree that an EHCP is needed.
+Class Staff may be required to support in the process of application in discussion with the SENDCo and parents.
+If a parent approaches staff for support with applying for an EHCP themselves this must be discussed with the SENDCo.
 Once the application is completed a meeting will take place to agree on the aims and outcomes of the EHC plan and short-term and long-term outcomes will be made.
 This plan will then be reviewed annually.